davidemms/OrthoFinder/README.md

 ==================
 OrthoFinder generates three output files

-**1) OrthologousGroups.csv** is a comma separated text file.
+**1) OrthologousGroups.csv** is a tab separated text file.
 Each row comprises a single orthogroup and contains all the genes that belong to that orthogroup.
 The genes are organized into separate columns where each column corresponds to a single species.

 **2) OrthologousGroups.txt** is a tab separated text file that is identical in format to the output file from OrthoMCL.
 This enables OrthoFinder to easily slot into existing bioinformatic pipelines.

-**3) OrthologousGroups_UnassignedGenes.csv** is a comma separated text file that is identical in format to OrthologousGroups.csv but contains all of the genes that were not assigned to any orthogroup.
+**3) OrthologousGroups_UnassignedGenes.csv** is a tab separated text file that is identical in format to OrthologousGroups.csv but contains all of the genes that were not assigned to any orthogroup.

+**4) Statistics_Overall.csv** is a tab separated text file giving statistics for the orthogroups.

+**5) Statistics_PerSpecies.csv** is a tab separated text file giving statistics for the orthogroups on a species-by-species basis.

+**6) OrthologousGroups_SpeciesOverlaps.csv** is a tab separated text file containing a matrix of the number of orthogroups shared by each species-pair (i.e. the number of orthogroups which contain at least one gene from each of the species-pairs)

+###Statistics Files
+Most of the terms in the files **Statistics_Overall.csv** and **Statistics_PerSpecies.csv** are self-explanatory, the remainder are defined below:
+- Species-specific orthogroup: An orthogroups that consist entirely of genes from one species.
+- G50: The number of genes in the orthogroup such that 50% of genes are in orthogroups of that size or larger.
+- O50: The smallest number of orthogroups such that 50% of genes are in orthogroups of that size or larger.
+- Single-copy orthogroup: An orthogroup with exactly one gene (and no more) from each species.
+These orthogroups are ideal for inferring a species tree.
+Note that trees for all orthogroups can be generated using the trees_for_orthogroups.py script.
+- Unassigned gene: A gene that has not been put into an orthogroup with any other genes.

 Installing Dependencies
 =======================